BYLAWS OF THE AMERICAN PSYCHIATRIC NURSES ASSOCIATION

 Section 2.
 Finance Committee

-The Finance Committee shall consist of the Treasurer, the President and the President-elect and such other non-Board members as may be appointed by the Board of Directors.
+The Finance Committee shall consist of the members of the Board of Directors.
 The Treasurer shall serve as Chairperson.
 The Finance Committee shall develop the budget, monitor revenue and expenses on a regular basis, and propose financial policies and procedures to the Board to assure the financial solvency of the Association.

 Section 3.
 Other Committees and Task Forces